-- 3.3.1 The following qualifying procedures are typical, but may be altered on a per-event basis when USMTS officials deem necessary due to car count, track or weather conditions, attrition, etc. - 3.3.2 Drivers must draw for starting positions in heat races.
-Cut-off for draw is typically 15 minutes prior to start of hot laps.
-Drivers failing to draw before cut-off time shall be lined up at the rear of the earliest heat race with the smallest starting field.
-Heat races will be lined up by draw or group qualifying (time trials).
-When using group qualifying, the top four (4) best times will be inverted for heat race starting spots.
-Group qualifying will replace hot laps for that event. - 3.3.3 Drivers failing to start their scheduled heat race shall be scored in last place for that heat race.
-Drivers shall not be allowed to start at the rear of another heat race if they fail to start their scheduled heat race. - 3.3.4 For main event line-up purposes, heat races will award 59 points to the winner, then descending by 4 points for each finishing position thereafter (59-55-51-47-43-39, etc.).
-Each driver will earn an additional 1.5 points for each racecar passed in the heat race, based on actual starting position versus actual finishing position.
+- 53.3.1 The following qualifying procedures are typical, but may be altered on a per-event basis when USMTS officials deem necessary due to car count, track or weather conditions, attrition, etc. - 5.3.2 Drivers draw for heat race starting positions.
+Cut-off for draw is typically 15 minutes before hot laps.
+Drivers failing to draw before cut-off will be lined up at the rear of the earliest heat race with the smallest starting field.
+Typically, USMTS events will use group qualifying by heat to set heat race lineups.
+Each heat race will be lined up by best to worst lap times, with the top six (6) inverted (fastest lap time start outside of third row). - 5.3.3 Drivers failing to start their scheduled heat race shall be scored in last place for that heat race.
+Drivers shall not be allowed to start at the rear of another heat race if they fail to start their scheduled heat race. - 5.3.4 For main event line-up purposes, heat races will award 59 passing points to the winner, then descending by 4 for each finishing position thereafter (59-55-51-47-43-39, etc.).
+Each driver will earn an additional 1.5 passing points for each racecar passed in the heat race, based on actual starting position versus actual finishing position.
+The driver with the fastest lap in the group will get 5.5 bonus passing points and second-fastest will get 4.5 bonus passing points.
+However, each driver will lose 0.5 passing points for each position lost during the heat race.
 The sum of these points shall be the driver's total passing points.
 Typically, the top-12 drivers in passing points qualify for the first 12 starting positions in the "A" Main.
 Of those, the top-8 drivers in passing points will redraw for starting positions 1 through 8, with the remaining four drivers starting "heads up" by passing points in positions 9 through 12.
 Officials may elect to stage a "dash" race among the top 8 qualifiers to determine the starting line-up (this is not typical).
-Heat race passing points are not factored into actual points earned for an event. - 3.3.5 One or more "B" Mains will be staged with non-qualified drivers starting "heads-up" by passing points.
+Heat race passing points are not factored into actual points earned for an event. - 5.3.5 One or more "B" Mains will be staged with non-qualified drivers starting "heads-up" by passing points.
 The top-12 "B" Main finishers (typical) shall start the "A" Main heads-up by "B" Main finish in positions 13 through 24.
 If a "B" Main driver qualifies for the "A" Main but is unable to start the "A" Main, the next highest finisher behind that driver in the same "B" Main may advance to the "A" Main.

-3.4 Provisional Starters:
+5.4 Provisional Starters: